AlexPresso/AlexPresso.github.io/content/posts/bypassing-netflix-home-restrictions/index.md

 > "Love is sharing a password." — [Netflix, on Twitter - 2017-03-10](https://x.com/netflix/status/840276073040371712)

 {{< alert >}}
-**Disclaimer:** This article is for educational purposes only; Bypassing Netflix restrictions is against their terms of services (now we're done with the legal).
+**Disclaimer:** This article is for educational purposes only; bypassing Netflix restrictions is against their terms of services (now we're done with the legal).
 {{< /alert >}}

 In 2023, Netflix started to crack down on password sharing.